 - Horror games

-Horror games hold a strong market position, and VR adds a new edge for the genre: the more realistic graphics – the more scary to play.
+Horror games hold a strong market position, and VR adds a new edge for the genre: the more realistic graphics – the scarier to play.
 High-definition VR headsets will provide more options for “creeps” – first-person perspective, 360-degree view, object-based audio, haptic feedback.

 - VR adventure games